vyshak-sukumaran/os20/README.md

 ### Not responsive

-Though OS can be run on selected resolutions.
+Though OS can be ran on selected resolutions.